intellego-bi/odoo-12/currency_rate_update/README.rst

 Base module to download exchange rates automatically from the SBIF API for Chilean currencies (UF, UTM, USD and EUR).

-This modules is a fork from the original module that downloads exchange rates automatically from European central bank service (ported by Grzegorz Grzelak - OpenGLOBE.pl)
+This module is a fork from the original OCA module that downloads exchange rates automatically from European central bank service (ported by Grzegorz Grzelak - OpenGLOBE.pl)

 The reference rates are taken from the API provided by SBIF Chile (https://api.sbif.cl)